About Julia Kyambi

 And more serious:

-Not fitting in and not finding my authentic voice were complex, multilayered life themes for me, woven through personal and ancestral layers alike.
 I sometimes reflect on how differently my life might have unfolded had this neurodivergence been named and honoured earlier — rather than growing up shaped by environments that required me to speed up, adapt, and hide essential parts of myself in order to fit.

 I sense how many of us, in different ways, have learned to do the same.